Calculating the Taxable Income for a Business in China

-- Management fees is generally nondeductible.
-However, if charged at arm’s length, the services fees paid to affiliates residing in China or abroad is subject to deduction.
+- Management fees are generally non-deductible.
+However, if charged at arm’s length, the services fees paid to affiliates residing in China or abroad are subject to deduction.

 - Income tax paid on earned income and all subsequent charges (e.g., late payment surcharge).

 - Losses and fines imposed on unlawful business operations

 - Payments like dividends that are related to equity interests to investors.
 However, the payments in this category are deductible if they are paid to affiliates in China or overseas.

 5- Subtract Assets Depreciation: